micro-ROS/rmw_microxrcedds/rmw_microxrcedds_c/QUALITY.md

 All symbols in the installed headers are considered part of the public API.

-All installed headers are in the include directory of the package, headers in any other folders are not installed and considered private.
+All installed headers are in the `include` directory of the package.
+Headers in any other folders are not installed and considered as private.

 ### API Stability Within a Released ROS Distribution [1.iv]/[1.vi]